HenryGinn/Quadratic-Programming/README.md

 If no points have changed location, a new objective function does not need to be found.
 The only difference has happened under the hood via a change in basic and non-basic variables, so it makes sense that we use the same objective function in the next iteration as geometrically nothing has changed.

 We consider the 2D problem where we have $x \le 1$, $y \le 0$ and non-negativity constraints.
 The $y \le 0$ constraint effectively reduces this problem into 1 dimension, so we expect the algorithm to realise this and merge the two points into one.
-We will refer to the points moving in the $x$ and $$ directions as point $X$ and point $Y$ respectively.
+We will refer to the points moving in the $x$ and $y$ directions as point $X$ and point $Y$ respectively.

 In the first step of the algorithm, point $Y$ is chosen as the first point to be updated as the most it can move is 0 before hitting a constraint.
 It's basic and non-basic variables update, and as no change has been made spatially, we keep the same objective function.
 As we have the same objective function, we do not need to update the direction of point $X$, and we only need to choose a new direction for point $Y$.